karmada-io/website/docs/userguide/network/working-with-submariner.md

 [Submariner](https://github.com/submariner-io/submariner) flattens the networks between the connected clusters, and enables IP reachability between Pods and Services.

+You can refer to the Submariner [QUICKSTART GUIDES](https://submariner.io/getting-started/quickstart/) for more installation instructions with Submariner.

 ## Install Karmada

 ### Install Karmada control plane